 - They are ongoing lifelong learnings

-Demonstrate your adaptability in job applications and interviews by giving examples of ways you have been adaptable in the past.
+Demonstrate your adaptability in job applications, a cover letter, and interviews by giving examples of ways you have been adaptable in the past.
 The best examples of adaptability are ones that demonstrate your skills in being both proactive about foreseeing change, and reacting to changes when they occur.